Golden State Warriors: 2009–2012: Continued struggles and strategic draft picks

-2012–2014: Ascension
+2012–2014: The ascension

 The Warriors' 2012 off-season moves changed the course of the franchise.
 In the 2012 draft, the Warriors selected small forward Harrison Barnes with the 7th overall pick, center Festus Ezeli with the 30th pick, small forward Draymond Green with the 35th pick, and 7-foot-1 center Ognjen Kuzmic with the 52nd pick.
 According to sportswriter Anthony Slater, in this draft, "Golden State got a starter [Barnes], a rotation player [Ezeli] and a transcendent talent that perfectly fit the small-ball direction of the league [Green]."
 In addition, Curry agreed to a four-year, $44 million rookie scale contract extension.
 At the time, many basketball writers considered the move risky for Golden State because of Curry's injury history.
 In 2016, however, Slater argued that Curry's relatively inexpensive contract paid "huge dividends" by freeing up the necessary funds to allow the team to "keep a strong core around him".
 The team made a series of other moves, trading Dorell Wright, obtaining point guard Jarrett Jack, and signing forward Carl Landry.

 Despite early-season injuries to Brandon Rush and Andrew Bogut, and despite starting two rookies (Barnes and Ezeli), the 2012–13 Warriors had one of their best starts in decades.
 The team earned 20 wins in less than 30 games played for the first time since 1992.
 The Warriors also achieved a milestone by completing their first ever 6–1 road trip in franchise history, including a 97–95 win over the defending champion Heat in Miami.
 On April 9, 2013, with a win over the Minnesota Timberwolves, the Warriors clinched the playoffs for the second time in 19 years and the first time since the 2006–07 "We Believe" Warriors.
 This time, the local battle cry was "We Belong".
 The team finished the season with a record of 47–35, earning the sixth seed in the Western Conference, and defeated the Denver Nuggets in the first round of the playoffs by winning four out of six games.
 They lost in the second round to the San Antonio Spurs, four games to two.
 This was the first playoff experience for all of the starters of this group except for Andrew Bogut.
 Other highlights of the season included Stephen Curry's 272 three-point baskets (an NBA single-season record for the player nicknamed "baby-faced assassin") and the naming of forward David Lee to the 2013 NBA All-Star Game as a reserve, ending the team's 16-year drought without an All Star selection.
 Curry and Klay Thompson, dubbed the "Splash Brothers" by team employee Brian Witt for their backcourt shooting, combined for 483 three-pointers, easily besting the single-season record of 435 set by the Orlando Magic's Nick Anderson and Dennis Scott in 1995–96.